ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables
+		- is a scalar variable of type INT that holds the number of variables

 	*
 		- o

-		- is a scalar variable of type Int32 that holds the number of residuals.
+		- is a scalar variable of type INT that holds the number of residuals.

 	*
 		- Ao_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the design matrix $A_o$.
+		- is a scalar variable of type INT that holds the number of entries in the design matrix $A_o$.

 	*
 		- Ao_val